zodern/meteor-relay/README.md

 });
 ```

-To use a different method for the stub, configure it using the `stop` property:
+To use a different method for the stub, configure it using the `stub` property:

 ```ts
 import { Tasks, Events } from '/collections';